 Emily and Jessie Gaps Nature Park

-The closest outback stop in the East Macs, Emily and Jessie Gaps are small gaps with sacred heritage.
+Another 10-minute drive will take you to Jessie’s Gap, another Aboriginal rock art site.
+These are two small gaps with sacred heritage.
 There are short walks around the two gaps where you can see Aboriginal rock paintings.
 No photography is allowed in/around the Gaps to preserve the sacred nature of these sites.

-If you fancy showers and flush toilets or are traveling by caravan, Ormiston Gorge is the best option.
-Camping is $10 per person per night and sites are first come first served.
-There is also camping at the Standley Chasm and the fee to enter the Chasm is a bit cheaper if you are camping on site, so it’s worth considering.
+- If you fancy showers and flush toilets or are travelling by caravan, Ormiston Gorge is the best option.
+Camping is $10 per person per night, and sites are first come, first served.
+There is also camping at the Standley Chasm, and the fee to enter the Chasm is a bit cheaper if you are camping on site, so it’s worth considering.

 If you don’t want to camp, there are NO other options for West Macdonnell Ranges accommodation.
 Your best bet is to stay in Alice Springs and day trip on a tour or self-drive.

-You’ll want to spend a minimum of 3 nights in the MacDonnell Ranges but a week would be great.
-This way, you can take your time exploring the gorges and relaxing by the swimming holes on hot days.
+You’ll want to spend a minimum of 3 nights in the MacDonnell Ranges, but a week would be great.
+On a hot day, you can take your time exploring the cool scenic gorges and relaxing by the swimming holes, especially during the warmest months.